Botanical Name: Philodendron erubescens

 Water: Water plant thoroughly, then allow the top 1-inch (2.5 cm) of soil to dry out before watering again.
 Water less in winter, when growth is slow.
 Over-watering may cause leaves to turn yellow.
 Remember to always use room-temperature water for your tropical houseplants because cold water is a shock to them.

 Humidity: Aim to maintain 45% relative humidity or higher.
 Indoor air can become extremely dry in winter without our noticing it.
 It's a good idea to use a humidity monitor near your tropical plants, rather than guess.
 Use a cool-mist room humidifier to boost humidity for your tropical houseplants and they'll feel right at home.
-Brown leaf tips are a symptom of dry air.
+Dry, brown patches and brown leaf tips are a symptom of dry air.

 Temperature: Average to warm (65-80°F/18-27°C).
 Keep this South American native warm year-round.
 It will tolerate a minimum of 60°F/16°C in winter.
 Don't expose your houseplants to cold blasts from an entryway or set them near a heat/AC vent.

 Soil: Peat moss-based potting mix with added perlite for fast drainage.
 African violet potting mix is ideal.

 Fertilizer: Feed once a month spring and summer with a balanced water-soluble fertilizer.
 Stop fertilizing in fall and winter, when growth is slow.

 Propagation: Take 3-4 in/7-10 cm-long stem tip cuttings in spring or early summer.
 Cut just below a leaf node (the place where the leaf is attached to the stem).
 Nodes contain cells that will develop new roots.
 Insert stem cuttings in lightly moist potting mix.